Volunteer recruitment process

 No, the volunteer process can take a number of months to complete, as it includes an interview, collection of references, a DBS check, a health check, and mandatory training.

 Yes you can claim back your travel expenses for public transport and mileage.
 We will issue you with claim forms and expenses are paid monthly via cheque.

-As well as full training ahead of you starting with The Christie, you will have a named line manager in the department you are volunteering in and an induction on your first day.
-We also hold regular volunteer coffee mornings so you can meet fellow volunteers, and we send out a volunteer newsletter.
+As well as full training prior to commencement of your role, you will have a named line manager in your department and a full induction on your first day.
+We also hold regular coffee mornings so you can meet fellow volunteers, and we send out a volunteer newsletter.
 You will have an annual review with your manager to check that everything is going well.

 Your application form allows us to keep a record of your details and to help us see if you are suitable for the role you have applied for.
 All volunteers must have a DBS check as you will be working closely with our patients and their safety is our main concern.